bitwarden/contributing-docs/docs/architecture/sdk/server-bindings.md

     bitwarden_api_api::apis::sync_api::sync_get(&config.api, exclude_subdomains).await?;
 ```

-It's highly recommended to not expose the request and response models of the generated bindings and
+You _should not_ expose the request and response models of the auto generated bindings and _should_
-instead use your own models.
-This decouples the server request / response models from the SDK
+instead define and use your own models.
+This ensures the server request / response models are
-models, and allows for easier changes in the future.
+decoupled from the SDK models, which allows for easier changes in the future without breaking
+backwards compatibility.

-We recommend using either the `From` or `TryFrom` traits depending on if the conversion requires
+We recommend using either the [`From`][from] or [`TryFrom`][tryfrom] [conversion traits][conversion]
-error handling.
-Below are two examples of how this can be done:
+depending on if the conversion requires error handling or not.
+Below are two examples of how this
+can be done:

 ```rust
 impl TryFrom<bitwarden_api_api::models::CipherLoginUriModel> for LoginUri {